What are quotes?

 The form auto-fills the assessment name based on the property address (e.g., “Assessment for 123 Main St”).
 You can customize the name if needed.
 See Creating assessments below.

-Creating proposals
+Creating quotes

-Fill in proposal details
+Fill in quote details

 Service Information:- Name (required) - What service you’re providing (e.g., “Weekly Pool Cleaning”)